Kumarnaveen2403/data-structures-and-algorithms/README.md

 # data-structures-and-algorithms
-Data structures and algorithm problem solutions from LeetCode, GeeksForGeeks, Pepcoding and others.
+Data structures and algorithm problem solutions of LeetCode, GeeksForGeeks, Pepcoding and others.